 The monolithical integration is achieved by a single-step wafer-scale deposition process.
 One of the biggest challenges with this approach is to find the proper holmium doping concentration for the laser.
 In the end, the team was successful in figuring out the doping concentration to give the best lasing power: Using a 1950 nm pump, they measured a maximum output power of 15 mW, a slope efficiency of 2.3% and a side-mode suppression ratio in excess of 50 dB.
 The next step in their research is to develop rare-earth doped lasers operating in the pulsed regime, based on this silicon photonics platform.

 For more information read Monolithically Integrated Holmium Lasers

 Imagine a tiny, flying laser that can move through optical fiber and deliver light inside the body.
-That’s exactly what researchers at the Max Planck Institue for the Science of light developed.
+That’s exactly what researchers developed at the Max Planck Institute for the Science of Light.
 According to researcher Richard Zeltner.
 “By inserting a fiber into the skin, a microlaser emitting at a suitable wavelength could deliver precisely positioned light for use with light-activated drugs.
 The concept could also be applied in optofluidic lab-on-a-chip devices to provide a light source for various bioanalysis techniques or for on-chip temperature measurements with high spatial resolution.”